ecmwf/IonBeam/docs/dataset-schema.rst

 Semantics
 ---------

-A variable's governed identity is its ``semantics``: a typed model discriminated on ``scheme``.
-Each scheme uses its own standard's vocabulary and validates its own shape at declaration time.
+The optional ``semantics`` field gives a variable an identity from a governed vocabulary.
+Its typed model is selected by ``scheme`` and validated when the dataset is registered.

 ``CfSemantics``
    ``standard_name`` from the CF Standard Name Table, with optional ``level`` (sensor height in metres), ``cell_method`` (CF Conventions §7.3), and ``period`` (ISO-8601 duration).

 A variable with no semantics is an ungoverned named column: it is stored and served normally, and exporters that match on semantics skip it.

-Exporters match variables on the *quantity* a declaration denotes.
-The ODB exporter reduces semantics through ``ecmwf.varno_map.quantity``, which drops ``level``, ``period``, and the point-vs-mean distinction while keeping quantity-changing methods (``sum``, ``minimum``, ``maximum``), then looks the result up in its in-code varno map.
-The map therefore never mirrors any source's declaration flavour.
-The declared ``unit`` is a sibling field, converted to each target's expected unit with ``cf_units``.
+Exporters match variables by the *quantity* represented by their declarations.
+The ODB exporter derives this quantity with ``ecmwf.varno_map.quantity``.
+It ignores ``level``, ``period``, and the distinction between point and mean values, but retains methods that change the quantity, such as ``sum``, ``minimum``, and ``maximum``.
+The result is matched against the exporter's varno map.

+Units are declared separately from semantics.
+Exporters use ``cf_units`` to convert values to the units required by their target format.

 Coordinates: CRS and Units
 --------------------------

-IonBeam interprets geographic coordinates in ``EPSG:4326``/``CRS84`` only, and does not reproject; a source in another CRS reprojects before ingesting.
-Coordinates declared with x/y axes in any other CRS are stored and served untouched, but every geo product (the GeoParquet projection, the Features API, ODB geolocation) skips them, and registration logs a warning saying so.
+IonBeam interprets geographic coordinates only in ``EPSG:4326`` or ``CRS84`` and does not perform reprojection.
+Sources using another CRS must reproject their coordinates before ingestion.
+Coordinates declared with x/y axes in another CRS are stored unchanged but excluded from GeoParquet geometry and ODB geolocation.
+Registration logs a warning for these coordinates.

-Coordinates whose values IonBeam interprets are structural, the same tier as the time axis, and their units are enforced at registration: a geographic x/y coordinate must declare a unit convertible to degrees, and a z coordinate carrying ``CfSemantics(standard_name="altitude")`` one convertible to metres.
-Registration fails otherwise.
-Exporters convert from the declared unit to their target's expected unit (the ODB exporter writes ``lat@hdr``/``lon@hdr`` in degrees and ``stalt@hdr`` in metres), so an altitude declared in feet is legal and arrives converted.
-Units on all other coordinates are validated best-effort: a warning when they do not parse, never a rejection.
+Registration validates units for coordinates that IonBeam interprets.
+Geographic x/y coordinates must use units convertible to degrees.
+A z coordinate with ``CfSemantics(standard_name="altitude")`` must use a unit convertible to metres.
+The registration fails if either requirement is not met.

+Exporters convert declared coordinate units to the units required by their target.
+For example, the ODB exporter writes ``lat@hdr`` and ``lon@hdr`` in degrees and ``stalt@hdr`` in metres, so an altitude may be declared in feet.
+For other coordinates, an invalid unit produces a warning but does not prevent registration.

 Arrow Field Metadata
 --------------------